SMAC-Group/swaglm/README.md

 ### Procedure:

--The response variable is shuffled to break its true relationship with predictors.
+- The response variable is shuffled to break its true relationship with predictors.

--SWAG is applied to these shuffled datasets.
+- SWAG is applied to these shuffled datasets.

--The entropy of variable frequency and eigenvalue centrality is computed for the null models.
+- The entropy of variable frequency and eigenvalue centrality is computed for the null models.

--P-values are computed by comparing the SWAG network with these null models.
+- p-values are computed by comparing the SWAG network with these null models.

 ### Interpretation:

--Small p-value (< 0.05): The selected variables are likely informative.
+- Small p-value (< 0.05): The selected variables are likely informative.

--Large p-value (≥ 0.05): The selection may be random.
+- Large p-value (≥ 0.05): The selection may be random.

-### External `R` libraries

-The `swaglm` package relies on a limited number of external libraries, but notably on `Rcpp` and `RcppArmadillo` which require a `C++` compiler for installation, such as for example `gcc`.

 ## License